mechimavericks/KrisiConnect/Readme.md

 - **Python** is utilized to create the APIs that interact with the frontend and manage data flow between different components.
 Additionally, Python powers the machine learning models integrated into the platform, enabling real-time analysis and smart farming insights.

-## 3. YOLOv8 for Model Training
+## 3. Ultralytics for Model Training

-- **YOLOv8 (You Only Look Once)** is used for training machine learning models, specifically for object detection and analysis.
+- **Ultralytics (YOLOv8)** is used for training machine learning models, specifically for object detection.
+It have set the benchmark for object detection in the coco dataset.
+It is used to train the model for detecting diseases in the crops.
 The training takes place on **Google Colab**, leveraging cloud GPU resources for efficient model training.

 ## 4. LangChain for Intelligent Conversations

 - **LangChain** is incorporated to handle natural language processing (NLP) tasks and conversational AI.
 It enables smart interactions between users and the platform, providing personalized recommendations and responses.